run-ai/docs/docs/platform-admin/workloads/overviews/managing-workloads.md

 2. Select a workload type - Follow the links below to view the step-by-step guide for each workload type:
     * [Workspace](../../../Researcher/workloads/workspaces/workspace-v2.md).
 Used for data preparation and model-building tasks.
     * [Training](../../../Researcher/workloads/training/standard-training/trainings-v2.md).
 Used for standard training tasks of all sorts
      * [Distributed Training](../../../Researcher/workloads/training/distributed-training/distributed-training.md).
-Used for standard training tasks of all sorts
+Used for distributed tasks of all sorts
-    * [Inference](../../../Researcher/workloads/inference/inference-overview.md).
+    * [Inference](../../../Researcher/workloads/inference/custom-inference.md).
 Used for inference and serving tasks
     * Job (legacy).
 This type is displayed only if enabled by your Administrator, under General settings → Workloads → Workload policies
 3. Click __CREATE WORKLOAD__